luluzhou1/alinush.github.io/_includes/refs.md

 [^DLNS20]: **Lattice-Based E-Cash, Revisited**, by Amit Deo and Benoit Libert and Khoa Nguyen and Olivier Sanders, *in Cryptology ePrint Archive, Report 2020/614*, 2020, [[URL]](https://eprint.iacr.org/2020/614)

+[^DLPplus11e]: **On the Joint Security of Encryption and Signature in EMV**, by Jean Paul Degabriele and Anja Lehmann and Kenneth G.  Paterson and Nigel P.  Smart and Mario Strefler, *in Cryptology ePrint Archive, Paper 2011/615*, 2011, [[URL]](https://eprint.iacr.org/2011/615)

 [^DLS88]: **Consensus in the presence of partial synchrony**, by Cynthia Dwork and Nancy Lynch and Larry Stockmeyer, *in Journal of the {ACM}*, 1988, [[URL]](https://doi.org/10.1145%2F42282.42283)

 [^DM10]: **Efficient, Robust and Constant-Round Distributed RSA Key Generation**, by Damgård, Ivan and Mikkelsen, Gert Læssøe, *in Theory of Cryptography*, 2010